Dynatrace/Dynatrace-Azure-WebApp-Deployment/readme.md

-This script automates the Dynatrace SaaS (formerly Ruxit) Agent installation for Azure WebApps
+This script automates the Dynatrace OneAgent installation for the Azure WebApps PaaS-offering.

-It basically adds the required application settings to your WebApps and installs the Dynatrace Site Extension (https://www.siteextensions.net/packages/ruxitAgent/).
+It basically adds the required application settings to your WebApps and installs the Dynatrace Site Extension (https://www.siteextensions.net/packages/Dynatrace).

 Before using this script, you need to install the Azure PowerShell: https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/

-After that, open a PowerShell window and type 'add-azureaccount'.
+After that, open a PowerShell window and type 'Add-AzureAccount'.
 Enter your Azure user-credentials in the prompt that pops up.

 If you have multiple subscriptions make sure you select the subscription which contains your app.